 The Sub-Fund does not commit to a minimum share of sustainable investments.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-These investments, that represent a maximum of 20% of the NAV, include:
+These investments, that represent a maximum of 20% of the NAV, will consist of: